gharveymn/nightswitch-lite/README.md

 ## Changelog

+### 2.1.3
+Updates to remove a security vulnerability in one of the dependencies.

 ### 2.1.2
 Adds code to automatically check in the background every 5 minutes so your eyeballs aren't seared after returning.